-The lake and the river Almyros in the area of Georgioupolis consist one of the most important wetlands of western Crete.
-In the lake we find many aquatic birds and aquatic plants like reeds, myrtles, oleanders.
+The lake and the river Almyros in the area of Georgioupolis form one of the most important wetlands of western Crete.
+In the lake, we find many aquatic birds and aquatic plants like reeds, myrtles, and oleanders.
 The lake is natural and is watered by the water of the White Mountains.
-The bank has been formed in order to assist the operation of a small 300kW hydroelectric power station, which has been operating since 1956.
-After the lake the river continues its short course to the sea, in the meanwhile it merges with Boutakas river.
+The bank has been formed in order to assist in the operation of a small 300kW hydroelectric power station, which has been operating since 1956.
+After the lake the river continues its short course to the sea, in the meanwhile it merges with the Boutakas River.

-The name Almyros (meaning Salty) is due to the fact that the water is mixed with sea water and is brackish.
-The same name and reason of origin exists for two more important wetlands of Crete, Almyros in Heraklion and Almyros in Agios Nikolaos city in East Crete.
+The name Almyros (meaning Salty) is due to the fact that the water is mixed with seawater and is brackish.
+The same name and reason of origin exist for two more important wetlands of Crete, Almyros in Heraklion and Almyros in Agios Nikolaos in East Crete.